Sathyajitanand2004/A.D.M.I.E.R/README.md

    Healthcare professionals can input patient medical history using an intuitive user interface.
 The system stores this data securely in a database.

 2. **Expert Retrieval and Analysis:**
-   The AI model, powered by OpenAI's machine learning capabilities, can analyze medical histories and provide accurate responses to health-related queries from medical workers.
+   The AI model powered by OpenAI's machine learning capabilities, can analyze medical histories and provide accurate responses to health-related queries from medical workers.

 3. **Data Security:**
    Patient data is protected by advanced security features such as OTP verification to ensure unauthorized access is prevented.